 Koso Kent Introl

-Since it was last featured in European Oil and Gas Magazine, Koso Kent Introl (KKI) has continued to expand on its position as a leading supplier of specialist valve solutions across the global energy and offshore market.
+Since the company first appeared as Introl Limited in Brighouse, Yorkshire during 1967, Koso Kent Introl has evolved to become a leading name in the design and manufacture of specialist valve solutions across the global energy and offshore market.

 Koso Kent Introl